20th Century Women: Release

 In June 2016, A24 acquired the U.S. distribution rights to the film.
-It had its world premiere on October 8, 2016, as the Centerpiece film of the New York Film Festival, and it was screened at AFI Fest on November 16.
-The film's limited release was scheduled to begin on December 25, but it was pushed back to December 28.
+It had its world premiere on October 8, 2016, as the Centerpiece film of the New York Film Festival, and it screened at AFI Fest on November 16.
+The film's limited release was scheduled to begin on December 25, but was delayed to December 28.

 Reception

 Box office

-20th Century Women entered wide release in the United States on January 20, 2017.
+20th Century Women entered wide release in the U.S. on January 20, 2017.
 It grossed $1,385,336 that weekend, ranking 17th at the box office.
 The film went on to earn a total of $5,664,764 domestically and $1,550,042 in international markets, for a worldwide box office total of $7,214,806.

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 83 out of 100, based on 40 critics, indicating "universal acclaim".

 Owen Gleiberman of Variety gave the film a positive review, writing: "The best thing about the movie is Bening's performance as Dorothea Fields, who's portrayed as a very particular kind of contradictory free spirit.
 Divorced and proud, with a lot of heart and soul but even more over-sharing flakiness".
 David Rooney of The Hollywood Reporter also gave the film a positive review, writing: "Mills uses some of the same devices as Beginners to illuminate his characters' cultural formation, notably historic montages of their birth years or backgrounds prior to coming together.
 And he also glances ahead to their future lives, after the arc of the movie.
 But the quilting is more seamless here because the eccentricities are so integral to the writing and performances."

-The Writers Guild Foundation listed the script as one of the best of the 2010s, describing the film as "an excellent study in character development.
+The Writers Guild Foundation listed the script as one of the best of the 2010s, calling the film "an excellent study in character development.
 The script uses narrated flashbacks to tell each main character's unique story, bringing us further into their world and allowing us to care more deeply about them.
 This different take on exposition makes us think about how we hold onto key facts and images that we know about certain people".